The Department of Judaic Studies offers Major and Minor in Hebrew Studies.

 1. Courses in Yiddish language and literature may be counted toward the Hebrew minor.

 2. No course with a grade lower than C and no P/F courses can be counted toward the Hebrew minor.

 Harpur College students must complete the following requirements in addition to those listed for the major:

 ● 126 credits

 ● Completion of the Harpur College writing requirement (4 to 5 courses as described in the All-College Writing section of the Harpur College Undergraduate Information section of the Bulletin.
 Maximum of one C/J course and 2 W courses may be transferred).

 ● Minimum of 44 credits in residence in Harpur College

 Harpur College requirements are described in detail in the Requirements for Graduation section of the Harpur College Undergraduate Information section of the Bulletin.

 The Department of Judaic Studies offers two majors, Judaic Studies and Hebrew Studies.
-The Department also offers minors in Judaic Studies, Hebrew, and Israel Studies.
+The Department also offers minors in Judaic Studies, Hebrew, Religious Studies and Israel Studies.